Dec 26, 2025

 1. Spotify EQ Setting On iOS

 Step 1.
-Launch the Spotify app and click on profile icon then select Settings and privacy.
+Open Spotify and tap your profile icon.
+Select Settings and privacy.

 Step 2.
-Tap on Playback and then select Equalizer.
+Tap Playback and then choose Equalizer.

 2. Spotify Equalizer Settings On Android

-Unlike iOS, the Spotify app for Android does not include a built-in equalizer interface.
-However, you can still customise your sound by accessing your phone's system-level equalizer.
-Here's how to find it:
+Android does not include a dedicated Spotify equalizer panel.
+However, you can still change the sound by using your phone's system equalizer.
+Spotify links you to this panel directly.

 Step 1.
-Open the Spotify app on your Android phone.
+Open the Spotify on your Android phone.

 Step 3.
 Hit the gear icon in the top-right corner to open Settings.

-This will take you to your Android device's default sound equalizer, where you can tweak the audio settings.
-You'll usually find presets like Rock, Pop, Classical, or Jazz, as well as manual sliders for bass, mids, and treble.
+You will be taken to your device's system equalizer.
+Most phones include presets like Rock, Pop, Classical, and Jazz, plus manual sliders for bass, mids, and treble.

-The layout and options available here can vary depending on your phone model (e.g. Samsung, Pixel) and Android version.
-Some devices may require enabling the equalizer from system settings first.
+The layout and preset options depend on your phone model (Samsung, Pixel, Xiaomi) and Android version.
+Some devices require enabling the equalizer in system settings first.

 3. Spotify Equalizer Settings On Desktop(Windows/Mac)

 Step 2.
-Scroll down to Playback and open the Equalizer option.
+Scroll to Playback and open the Equalizer option.

 Part 2: Best Spotify Equalizer Settings by Music Genre